Redpen AI | Privacy Notice

 Who is the information shared with?

-Where your data is transferred outside of the UK, we make sure that your data is given the given the same level of protection, either because that country have a comparable data protection standard (Adequacy), or by using another safeguard such as an enhanced contractual agreement (IDTA).
+Where your data is transferred outside of the UK, we make sure that your data is given the same level of protection, either because that country has a comparable data protection standard (Adequacy), or by using another safeguard such as an enhanced contractual agreement (IDTA).

 Your rights

-Under data protection legislation, in certain circumstances you have the following rights over the processing of your personal data as described in this notice:
+Under data protection legislation, in certain circumstances you have the following rights over the processing of your personal data:

-In most cases, when we provide our services, we at as a processor and therefore you should submit your requests to your school.
+In most cases, when we provide our services, we act as a processor and therefore you should submit your requests to your school.

 Where we act as a controller, namely for account setup and management purposes, we will respond to a request to exercise these rights within one month if not before.
 If you would like to submit a request, please contact us at team@redpenai.co.uk.